WebAssembly/component-model/design/mvp/Explainer.md

 that allow bindings generators to produce more idiomatic bindings in their target language.
-At the top-level, a `plainname` allows functions to be annotated as being a constructor, method or static function of a preceding resource.
-In each of these cases, the first `label` is the name of the resource and the second `label` is the logical field name of the function.
+At the top-level, a `plainname` allows functions to be annotated as being a constructor, method or static function of a preceding resource and/or being asynchronous.

+When a function is annotated with `constructor`, `method` or `static`, the first `label` is the name of the resource and the second `label` is the logical field name of the function.
 This additional nesting information allows bindings generators to insert the function into the nested scope of a class, abstract data type, object, namespace, package, module or whatever resources get bound to.
 For example, a function named `[method]C.foo` could be bound in C++ to a member function `foo` in a class `C`.
 The JS API [below](#JS-API) describes how the native JavaScript bindings could look.
 Validation described in [Binary.md](Binary.md) inspects the contents of `plainname` and ensures that the function has a compatible signature.

+When a function is annotated with `async`, bindings generators are expected to emit whatever asynchronous language construct is appropriate (such as an `async` function in JS, Python or Rust).
+Note the absence of `[async constructor]`.
+See the [async explainer](Async.md#sync-and-async-functions) for more details.

 The `label` production used inside `plainname` as well as the labels of `record` and `variant` types are required to have [kebab case].
 The reason for